pitt-pekker-group/chainJPA/README.md

 # chainJPA
-Software for simulation of realistic, single-port JPAs
+Software for simulation of realistic, single-port JPAs with fabrication imperfections